sagemathinc/cocalc-doc/source/getting-started.rst

 .. toctree::
    :maxdepth: 1
-   :caption: To continue your tour of CoCalc, here are some topics to explore:
+   :caption: Continue your tour of CoCalc, with these topics:

    jupyter
    latex